-The Museums Act provides for an eleven-member Board of Trustees (currently one vacant position) that is appointed by the Minister with the approval of the Governor in Council.
+The Museums Act provides for an eleven-member Board of Trustees that is appointed by the Minister with the approval of the Governor in Council.
 Trustees continue to serve until a new appointment is made.
 The Board is supported by four committees:

-An Executive and Finance Committee, to make decisions between Board meetings, provide oversight to financial planning and performance, capital projects, investments and assess the Director/Chief Executive Officer's performance.
+An Executive and Finance Committee, to make decisions between Board meetings, provide oversight to financial planning and performance, capital projects, and assess the Director/Chief Executive Officer's performance.